-CHOCOLATE CHIP COOKIES WITH VANILLA PUDDING
+CHOCOLATE CHIP COOKIES WITH PUDDING

 If you’ve never tried Chocolate Chip Cookies with Pudding, you won’t belive the difference that little package can make.
 These are perfectly thick and chewy, moist and soft in the center, and they stay that way…for days.

 Let’s think about pudding for a moment, shall we?
 Creamy, beautiful luscious pudding — the keyword here being creamy.
 When instant pudding is combined with milk, it absorbs all that moisture and we are left with a velvety smooth, spoon-full-of-happy called pudding.
 It makes sense that adding instant pudding to the wet ingredients of cookie dough batter would result in a cookie with a creamy, soft center.